 Recipe Notes & Tips

-- If you use less fat the possibility of ice crystals forming can be high.
-A great way to reduce that is to just stir the ice cream once or twice in between.
+- Whip the heavy cream separately, then fold the rest of the mixture into the banana.
+This makes the result more soft and creamy in texture.
+If you use less fat cream, the possibility of ice crystals forming can be high.
+A great way to reduce that is to stir the ice cream once or twice in between.

 - You can store ice cream in a metal loaf pan wrapped in aluminum foil.
 The foil helps prevent the formation of ice crystals.
-I like to use these silicon ice cream tubs with firm lids.
+I like to use these silicon ice cream tubs with tight lids.

 Nutrition Information